vipulnaik/diet-exercise-health/logs/dental-self-exam-checklist-log.md

   > brushing with baking soda.
 This also suggests that the kale is a
   > direct contributor, since that’s one ingredient I had a lot less
   > of in India, and the staining rate was lower back then

+  The overall state of staining at the 6-month mark seems pretty similar to the state of staining as of 2025-04-14, shortly prior to the 2025-04-16 dental cleaning.
+The photos don't have sufficient resolution or consistency for me to make a refined comparison, and therefore there is some uncertainty as to how well the baking soda toothpaste is working and whether it is worth continuing.
+For the time being, my plan is to continue with the baking soda toothpaste and be more regular with the dental self-exam checklist so that I have checkpoints at the 2-month and 4-month mark.

 * Gum recession: I didn't see much change in the recession pattern;
   the canines seem to be the ones with the clearest recession.